 FACE MASKS REQUIRED

 Face masks are required to enter the facility and must be worn at all times while in the Rec Center.
-This includes during exercise and times of exertion.
+This includes during exercise and times of exertion, with the exception of lap swimming.
 Please adjust your workouts accordingly.

 Portland State University and the state of Oregon require a face mask that rests snugly above the nose, below the mouth, and on the sides of the face.
-In accordance with current CDC guidance, PSU does not consider face shields, neck gaiters, buffs, or bandanas as acceptable substitutes for masks.
+In accordance with current CDC guidance, PSU does not consider face shields, neck gaiters/buffs, or bandanas as acceptable substitutes for masks.
+Masks with exhalation valves or vents are not permitted, even if the ports are disabled.
 Visit PSU's Masks, Hygiene, and Sanitation webpage for more information.

 Campus Rec staff will be wearing masks and we need you to do the same to help us in making the Rec Center a safe space.
 For more information, visit PSU’s Return to Campus webpage.

 We have spaced out equipment, added signage, and placed cues on the floor to indicate the physical distancing requirements and direction of travel required in the Rec Center.
 You may also find new exits from the facility and one-way staircases.
 In most cases, we will ask you to maintain the typical 6 feet of distance from others.
 In some instances, we may ask you to increase the distance between you and your neighbor.
 For example, if you and your neighbor are both breathing harder during your workout, you may be asked to distance yourselves more than 6 feet apart.
 Our staff are here to point you in the right direction and provide you with reminders as needed.